-In this section we analyze the convergence of the preconditioned Euler-Richardson method applied to the linear system Mx = y when $M \in SK_n$ and the preconditioner P is the optimal fit of M onto a matrix algebra sd U. First of all we state the following simple but somewhat general theorem.
+In this section we analyze the convergence of the preconditioned Euler-Richardson method applied to the linear system Mx = y when $M \in SK_n$ and the preconditioner P is the optimal fit of M onto a matrix algebra SK_n defined by the state the following simple but somewhat general theorem.
 We shortly outline a possible proof.